 BSc (Hons) MBBS MRCS MRCGP MPhil SFHEA

-Honorary Senior Clinical Lecturer in Global Surgery and Clinical Researcher in Global Paediatric Health Services Research, Health Systems Collaborative, Oxford Centre for Global Health Research
+Senior Clinical Lecturer in Global Surgery (OUGSG) and Clinical Researcher (Health Systems Collaborative)

 Global Maternal Child Health